 Exceptional Leave of Absence

 As parents, you have a legal responsibility to ensure your child’s attendance at school.
 Holidays should only be taken during the school holiday period.
-All pupils are expected to attend 100% of the time unless the absence is authorised by the Headteacher.
+All pupils are expected to attend school regularly, unless the absence is authorised by the Headteacher.
 During the academic year, pupils are at school for 190 days and at home for 175 days.

 In accordance with the above Regulations, requests for leave of absence are treated sympathetically, but only in exceptional circumstances can they be approved.